vekatze/ens-mode/readme.md

 # kv

-kv is a key-value notation with the following characteristics:
+kv is a notation for key-value pairs.
+This notation has following characteristics:

 - no indentation-based syntax
 - no implicit conversion